thinkst/canarytools-docs/docs/api-reference/bird-queries.md

       - name: settings
         required: false
         type: boolean
-        description: Whether to include a dict of the device settings (defaults to `false`)
+        description: Whether to include a dict of the Bird settings (defaults to `false`)
       - name: exclude_fixed_settings
         required: false
         type: string
         description:  Whether to include settings which the user can not change (defaults to `false`)
-    response: JSON structure of device's current information.
+    response: JSON structure of Bird's current information.
 ---

-# Device Queries
+# Bird Queries

-These are a collection of endpoints that allow you to query and retrieve devices that are connected to your Console.
+These are a collection of endpoints that allow you to query and retrieve Birds that are connected to your Console.

 <APIEndpoints :endpoints="$page.frontmatter.endpoints" :path="$page.regularPath"/>

-## All Devices
+## All Birds

 <APIDetails :endpoint="$page.frontmatter.endpoints.all_devices"/>